“Help me, Obi-Wan Kenobi. You’re my only hope.”

 I won’t needlessly review the plot.
 Everyone knows that stuff, or, at the very least, should.
 But, beyond the social and pop culture impact, ‘Star Wars‘ holds its rightful place in cinematic history.
 A simple story of tragedy, joy, love, suffering, life, death, victory, and defeat all presented through a far away galaxy brimming with advanced technology and a magical Force.

 John Williams’ indelible, triumphant march that follows the immortal introduction, “A long time ago, in a galaxy far, far away…”, glorious lightsaber duels, epic space battles, bizarre alien creatures, princesses, rogues, robots, space stations, an evil empire, and rebels to win the day.
 Even a gloriously cheesy medal ceremony punctuating the finale–on the possibility that this might have been the one and only…as if.

 Forget the so-called “special editions”.
 Nobody has ever thought of going back to ‘Citizen Kane’ and adding special effects or new music.
 The “flaws” are what make it special.
 Art reflects the artist(s) during and within the limitations of the period it was created.
-To return to what we did in our youth and reimagine it as we are today is pure ruinous folly.
+To return to what we did in our youth and reimagine it as we are decades later is pure ruinous folly.
 Han always shoots first, always!